SribatschaMaharana/IOdetector-ONNX/README.md

 ```

 ### 2. Set Up a Virtual Environment
 Create a new virtual environment using any tool you prefer.
-I use  `conda` for this example.
-You can use `pipenv` or `python venv` as well.
+For the first example, I use Conda, but you can also use `pipenv` or Python's `venv` as alternatives.
+`
 #### Option 1: Using Conda

 If you prefer using **Conda**, create and activate your environment with: